elyselow/Teiko_Technical_Project/README.md

 2. To run Teiko_Technical_Assessment.py by itself, use this command: python Teiko_Technical_Assessment.py

-2a.
-This will produce the required outputs in terminal for parts 2-4 of the project instructions

 3. As stated in the project instructions, to run the whole project from start to finish, use this worklow: make setup --> make pipeline --> make dashboard

 4. Installed packages from requirements.txt should work, but if not, use these package versions: